aplteam/Tester2/README.md

 | `L`      | `T.ListTestFunctions` |
 | `G`      | `T.ListGroups`        |

+### INI files{#ini_diffs}

+When `Tester` found one or two INI files they were merged, converted into a single flat namespace holding variables and that namespace was created in the hosting namespace as `INI`.

+With `Tester2` you won't be surprised to learn that the INI file is now part of the instance.
+With an instance `T` you can address a variable `foo` as `T.INI.foo`.

 ### The `Run*` functions

 The number of `Run*` functions has be reduced, but at the same time a general function `Run__` is now available that can be used for all possible scenarios.

+### `Cleanup` function may accept a right argument

+In `Tester` the function `Cleanup` was expected to be niladic.
+With `Tester2` it may be monadically.

+### Initialising on a per-group basis

+In addition to the [global `Initial` function](#Initialisation and cleaning up) you can also have [group-specific `Initial` functions](#Initialisation for groups), a feature that was not available with `Tester`.

+### The `List` function

+When a parameter namespace is created by calling the instance method `CreateParms` it comes with a built-in function `List`.
+In `Tester` the name of that function was `∆List`.

+### New method `QuitTests`

+`Tester` did not offer a way to quit from a test suite after having executed only a subset of the test functions.

+`Tester2` offers the method `QuitTests` for this purpose.
+When executed it prints a `⎕SIGNAL` command to the session that when executed will make `Tester2` finish the currently running tests in an orderly fashion, including executing any `Cleanup` function.

 ## Details